dev3mike/express-typescript-boilerplate/README.md

 -  **Winston Logger** 📝: A versatile logging library for Node.js, providing comprehensive log management and flexibility in logging messages to various outputs.

+-  **Cron Jobs** ⏰: Automates routine tasks with scheduled executions.
+This allows for regular maintenance tasks, data updates, and notifications, all running seamlessly in the background for operational efficiency and reliability.

 ## Getting Started